“So what da buggah said?” Rudy the barber asks me.

 I’m waiting for a haircut.
 Out of the corner of my eye, I see Christopher Andaya enter.
 He’s dark, looks real Hawaiian.

 Suddenly he pulls a knife, comes at me.
-I grab my gun and shoot him three times, but instead of dying, he turns and staggers outside.
+I grab my gun inside my jacket and shoot him three times, but instead of dying, he turns around and staggers outside.
 I follow.

 I say, “Chris, you’re supposed to be dead already,” and boom, he goes down.
-I flip him.
+I flip him over.

 His face looks weird, his eyes all glassy, looking up at me like I’m God.